-We used the proceeds of the public offering and intend to use the remainder for general corporate purposes, including working capital, increased staffing, funding our litigation efforts, pursuing our licensing strategy and other general and administrative expenses.
-We have not identified the amounts we plan to spend on each of these areas or the timing of expenditures.
-We may use a portion of the net proceeds to acquire businesses, services, products or technologies or invest in businesses that we believe will complement our current or future business.
+On December 21, 2007, our Registration Statement on Form SB-2 (File No. 333-145765) was declared effective by the SEC.
+We continue to use the proceeds from this public offering for general corporate purposes, including working capital, increased staffing, funding our litigation efforts, pursuing our licensing strategy and other general and administrative expenses.
+We retain broad discretion in the allocation of the proceeds of this public offering and as such, we may also use a portion of the net proceeds to acquire businesses, services, products or technologies or invest in businesses that we believe will complement our current or future business.
 As a result, we will retain broad discretion in the allocation of the proceeds of the public offering.